Timescape Garden

 Project Partners

 Peter Lynch, architect and project director.
-Researcher, KTH Royal Institute of Technology, Stockholm.
+Research engineer, KTH Royal Institute of Technology, Stockholm.

 Martin Heidesjö, urban planner, Norrköping municipality.